nh916/pure-js-timer/README.md

 ## ```start_timer(amount)``` *or* ```start_timer(amount, id = "timer")```

-**takes an (int timer amount, String id)**
+**takes an (timer amount:int, id:String)**
-By defualt the ID is set to timer but it can be overwritten to any other ID the developer wants to use
+By defualt the ID is set to "timer" but it can be overwritten to any other ID the developer wants to use

 amount is the amount the developer wants the timer to run for.
 Example 30 seconds
 ### Example: